npm package discovery and stats viewer.

 • options defaults to {sorting: false, implicitConversion: false, jsonCompatible: false, debug: false}.

-• sorting: Whether sorting the content of Map, Set and Object.
+• sorting: Whether sorting the contents of Map, Set and Object.

-• implicitConversion: Whether trying to resolve unrecognized type by calling its valueOf method.
+• implicitConversion: Whether attempts to resolve unrecognized type by calling its valueOf method.

 • jsonCompatible: Whether generating JSON compatible string.

-• debug: Whether throw error when meet unexpected data or just skip them silently.
+• debug: Whether throw error for unexpected data instead of skip them silently. eg: native functions, cyclic references, etc.

 serializing example: